 SOWK 544, 506, 546, 536, 589A

-Social Work Practice with Children, Youth, and Families is the introductory practice course of the Department of Children, Youth, and Families.
-Students will have successfully completed the semester before enrolling in this course.
+Social Work Practice with Children, Youth, and Families is the introductory specialized practice course of the Department of Children, Youth, and Families.
+Students will have successfully completed the generalist semester before enrolling in this course.

 Catalogue Description